 What if My Flexible Tuition is Higher Than I Believe I Can Afford?

-You may request a review of your application by writing to the OHDS Flexible Tuition Committee.
+You may request a review of your evaluation by writing to the OHDS Flexible Tuition Committee.
 Every effort will be made to understand and incorporate a family’s particular circumstance.
 Keep in mind, while we have a significant amount of reduced tuition contemplated in our annual budget, the amount is not unlimited.
 As a consequence OHDS must prioritize and allocate these funds.
-Where possible, the School will assist families seeking additional financial support by directing them to other outside resources and agencies.
+Where possible, the school will assist families seeking additional financial support by directing them to other outside resources and agencies.

 Does Flexible Tuition Continue Throughout A Student’s Year at OHDS?

 OHDS asks families to resubmit financial information each year so that tuition levels can be adjusted as needed based on changing circumstances.